sapcc/hugo-documentation-templater/README.md

 hugo version
 ```

-### Create a Hugo site
+### Create a Hugo Site

 ```
 hugo new site my-docu-site
 cd  my-docu-site
 ```

-### Turn your site into a Hugo Module
+### Convert Your Site into a Hugo Module

-This can be done with `hugo mod init <module path>`.
+You can convert your site into a Hugo module using the `hugo mod init <module path>` command.

 ```
 hugo mod init github.com/sapcc/my-docu-site
 ```

-The Go `<module path>` of the dependencies should resolve to a valid VCS repository like Git so it is possible
-for others to use the site as a dependency.
-If your site’s source code is not pushed to a public VCS repository,
-the Go module path for the site can be a single word as well.
+The Go `<module path>` should resolve to a valid VCS (Version Control System) repository, such as Git, allowing others to use your site as a dependency.
+If your site's source code is not available in a public VCS repository, you can use a single word as the Go module path.

-### Declare the hugo-documentation-templater module as a dependency for your site
+### Declare the `hugo-documentation-templater` Module as a Dependency for Your Site

-Normally you would add the sapcc docs templater (hugo-documentation-templater) module as following:
+To add the templater (`hugo-documentation-templater`) module as a dependency, use the following command:

 ```
 hugo mod get github.com/sapcc/hugo-documentation-templater@v2.0.2
 ```

-But if you are developing this module add the following config to the go.mod file and it will redirect to your local folder:
+If you are developing this module locally, add the following configuration to your go.mod file to redirect to your local folder:

 ```go.mod
 module github.com/me/my-docu-site